-The left hand panel of Fig.~\ref{f:ann-contour} shows this algorithm in action, solving the binning problem in a data-driven manner for the $S_{\rm X}$ profile of RXJ0856.1+3756 from Fig.~\ref{f:ann1}.
+The left-hand panel of Fig.~\ref{f:ann-contour} shows this algorithm in action, solving the binning problem in a data-driven manner for the $S_{\rm X}$ profile of RXJ0856.1+3756 from Fig.~\ref{f:ann1}.
 In this particular case, the optimal solution requires that the innermost $kT$ bin be larger than some outer ones; a traditional approach such as logarithmic binning is not able to produce such a solution.

-It is informative to consider the roles that the partition-selecting criteria play: \begin{itemize} \item At the strong-signal end, the algorithm produces multiple data points by splitting $kT$ bins having S/N above a given threshold.
+It is informative to consider the roles that the partition-selection criteria play: \begin{itemize} \item At the strong-signal end, the algorithm produces multiple data points by splitting $kT$ bins having S/N above a given threshold.
 In the left hand panel of Fig.~\ref{f:ann-contour}, it keeps these data points above, but close to, the line marking the threshold requirement. \item At the weak-signal end, if our sole criterion were high S/N without splitting $kT$ bins at the strong-signal end, we would always end up with one single $kT$ bin containing all data.

-This is obviously not helpful in constructing a temperature profile. \item Finally, if we split $kT$ bins having S/N above the threshold at the strong-signal end without {\it simultaneously} imposing a S/N maximisation criterion at the weak-signal end, we would end up with the largest-radius $kT$ bin having very low S/N, typically unusable as a temperature-profile data point.
+This is obviously not helpful in constructing a temperature profile. \item Finally, if we split $kT$ bins having S/N above the threshold at the strong-signal end without simultaneously imposing a S/N maximisation criterion at the weak-signal end, we would end up with the largest-radius $kT$ bin having very low S/N, typically unusable as a temperature-profile data point.
 This is undesirable because this farthest bin is usually also the widest in a galaxy-cluster X-ray data set; discarding it would mean throwing away a large amount of expensive observational data. \end{itemize}